grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Nope.
 But a close fucking second.
 I had her down to 267 once."
 As if to remind Percy of the stress it was currently bearing the _Prospect_ let a another slow groan rise from the guts of the boat.
 "My poor girl," said Percy.
 "Sorry baby, we'll take some of the fucking weight off soon."

 "What happened back there?"
-Asked Owen.
+Asked Gregory.
 "I thought we were going to hit the bottom for sure."

 "False bottom," said Percy.
 "The deep scattering layer -- billions and billions of tiny bony fish come up from the depths in the night to feed -- such a fucking mass of them together that they reflect sonar back up, making them look like the bottom.
 We swam right through them, and came out underneath."